chrisnager/emoonji/README.md

 # Emoonji :full_moon_with_face:

-Chatbot that sends the phases of the moon with corresponding moon emoji.
+A friendly chatbot that sends the current moon phases with emojis

 [Try it out](https://m.me/1346330908722616).

+---

+Built with Node.js + Firebase + ChatFuel.